Chaos Engineering

 **Monitoring and Failure Detection**

-To ensure reliability, it is essential to have robust monitoring mechanisms in place.
+To ensure reliability, robust monitoring mechanisms are essential.
 Monitoring tools can track system performance, resource utilization, and network health.
 Additionally, implementing efficient failure detection mechanisms allows for prompt identification of faulty components, enabling proactive measures to mitigate their impact on the overall system.

 **Load Balancing and Scalability**